 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 This guide will help you understand what primary sources are and where to find them.
-If you need help, don't hesitate to contact the history subject librarian whose contact information is in the box to the left, as well as consulting your instructor.
+If you need help, don't hesitate to contact the history subject librarian whose contact information is in the box to the left.

 "Primary Sources on the Web: Finding, Evaluating, Using" From the American Library Association.
 Explains primary sources, provides links to primary sources on the web, and how to evaluate and cite primary sources on the web.
 Predominantly useful for United States and Canadian history primary sources.